ofiwg/libfabric/man/fi_cxi.7.md

 service in order to control access to local resources, VNIs, and Traffic Classes.

+While a libfabric user provided authorization key is optional, it is highly encouraged that libfabric users provide an authorization key through the domain attribute hints during `fi_getinfo()`.
+How libfabric users acquire the authorization key may vary between the users and is outside the scope of this document.

-An application provided authorization key is optional.
-If an authorization key is not provided by the application, a default VNI and service will be assigned.
+If an authorization key is not provided by the libfabric user, the CXI provider will attempt to generate an authorization key on behalf of the user.
+The following outlines how the CXI provider will attempt to generate an authorization key.

-Isolation is not guaranteed when using a default VNI and service.
+1. Query for the following environment variables and generate an authorization key using them.
+    * *SLINGSHOT_VNIS*: Comma separated list of VNIs.
+The CXI provider will only use the first VNI if multiple are provide.
+Example: `SLINGSHOT_VNIS=234`.
+    * *SLINGSHOT_DEVICES*: Comma separated list of device names.
+Each device index will use the same index to lookup the service ID in *SLINGSHOT_SVC_IDS*.
+    Example: `SLINGSHOT_DEVICES=cxi0,cxi1`.
+    * *SLINGSHOT_SVC_IDS*: Comma separated list of pre-configured CXI service IDs.
+    Each service ID index will use the same index to lookup the CXI device in *SLINGSHOT_DEVICES*.
+Example: `SLINGSHOT_SVC_IDS=5,6`.

+    **Note:** How valid VNIs and device services are configured is outside the responsibility of the CXI provider.

+2. Query pre-configured device services and find first entry with same UID as the libfabric user.

+3. Query pre-configured device services and find first entry with same GID as the libfabric user.

+4. Query pre-configured device services and find first entry which does not restrict member access.
+If enabled, the default service is an example of an unrestricted service.

+    **Note:** There is a security concern with such services since it allows for multiple independent libfabric users to use the same service.

+**Note:** For above entries 2-4, it is possible the found device service does not restrict VNI access.
+For such cases, the CXI provider will query *FI_CXI_DEFAULT_VNI* to assign a VNI.

+During Domain allocation, if the domain auth_key attribute is NULL, the CXI provider will attempt to generate a valid authorization key.
+If the domain auth_key attribute is valid (i.e. not NULL and encoded authorization key has been verified), the CXI provider will use the encoded VNI and service ID.
+Failure to generate a valid authorization key will result in Domain allocation failure.

-A custom authorization key must be provided during Domain allocation.
-An Endpoint will inherit the parent Domain's VNI and service ID.
-It is an error to create an Endpoint with VNI or service ID that does not match the parent Domain.
+During Endpoint allocation, if the endpoint auth_key attribute is NULL, the Endpoint with inherit the parent Domain's VNI and service ID.
+If the Endpoint auth_key attribute is valid, the encoded VNI and service ID must match the parent Domain's VNI and service ID.
+Allocating an Endpoint with a different VNI and service from the parent Domain is not supported.

-The expected application launch workflow for a CXI-integrated launcher is as
+The following is the expected parallel application launch workflow with CXI integrated launcher and CXI authorization key aware libfabric user:
-follows:

 1. A parallel application is launched.
 2. The launcher allocates one or more VNIs for use by the application.